Averaged Deep Denoisers for Image Regularization: Conclusion

 \section{Conclusion}

-We trained averaged (contractive) patch denoisers by unfolding ISTA and ADMM applied to wavelet denoising, and showed how they can be extended for image denoising using patch aggregation while preserving their averaged (contractive) property.
-Moreover, we showed that their regularization capacity for PnP and RED can be brought at par with BM3D and DnCNN by adding sufficiently many layers.
-Unlike existing CNN denoisers, we can guarantee convergence of PnP and RED using the proposed denoisers and this was verified numerically.
-To the best of our knowledge, this is the first work to exploit the properties of proximal operators in unfolded algorithms to come up with averaged and contractive denoisers.
-In future work, we wish to explore if we can go beyond classical wavelet denoising and come up with unfolded averaged (contractive) denoisers with superior denoising and regularization capacity.
+We trained averaged and contractive patch denoisers by unfolding FBS and DRS applied to wavelet denoising.
+We extended them for image denoising using patch aggregation while preserving their averaged (contractivity) properties.
+Moreover, by using sufficiently many layers, we showed that their regularization capacity for PnP and RED can be brought to par with BM3D and DnCNN.
+Unlike existing CNN denoisers, we could guarantee convergence of PnP and RED using the proposed denoisers.
+We also presented numerical evidence to back these results.
+To our knowledge, this is the first work to exploit the properties of proximal operators in unfolded algorithms to develop contractive denoisers.
+In future work, we wish to go beyond classical wavelet denoising and develop unfolded denoisers with superior denoising and regularization capacity.